-Pay attention to the words of a dying man, in it are revealed mysteries, wisdom and profound truths about life because this is a person that has lived.
+Pay attention to the words of a dying man; within them lie mysteries, wisdom, and profound truths about life, for this is a person who has truly lived.

 First Word – Forgiveness